Working from home with kids: 11 tips to help increase productivity

 Use technology strategically

 If your employees are working remotely, then they are likely familiar with all kinds of technology.
 Be sure to equip them with the best apps for time management and organization.
+For example, instead of jumping on a Zoom call, parents could use Loom to send something over that needs visual aid but can rely on asynchronous communication.

 The simplest tech tool of all?
 That trusty phone alarm clock.
 Set alarms to help work in quick sprints or for reminders to take breaks.
 Parents can also set alarms to remind them to get their minds off work and take 15 minutes to give their children some attention.